GRADUATE STUDENT RESOURCES

 1. Faculty with approved joint academic appointments and university graduate research faculty membership can serve as the chair of a Ph.D. dissertation advisory committee.

-2. The resulting dissertation advisory committee should represent expertise in both the area of the research topic and the proposed research methodology
+2. The resulting dissertation advisory committee should represent expertise in both the area of the research topic and the proposed research methodology.

 5. All committee members must hold a terminal degree.

-Common Doctorate Forms (Ed.D. & Ph.D. candidates)
+Common Doctorate Forms (Ed.D. and Ph.D. candidates)

-Doctoral Student Flowchart
+Doctoral Program Flowchart

 Comprehensive Exam Report